LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/exercises.rst

 #.
 In the video lessons, we learned how to use templates to display the elements in a
    static list called ``Events``.
 Let's convert our ``Events`` list to a ``Dictionary``.
-   This enables us to add descriptions to our events.
-You'll need to think about what data types the event name and description will be.
+   The structure of a dictionary enables us to add descriptions to our events.
+You'll
+	need to think about what data types the event name and description will be.

    .. admonition:: Tip